Roy Moore was removed from 1990s divorce case after he barred lesbian from seeing her children unsupervised

 "The court strongly feels that the minor children will be detrimentally affected by the present lifestyle of [Mrs. Borden] who has engaged in a homosexual relationship during her marriage, forbidden both by the laws of the State of Alabama and the Laws of Nature," Moore wrote in his ruling.

 Borden and her attorneys would go on to take their request for Moore's recusal to the Alabama Court of Civil Appeals.
-Borden's her lawyers again cited Moore's public statements about homosexuality as evidence of his "personal bias and prejudice against the Plaintiff."
+Borden's lawyers again cited Moore's public statements about homosexuality as evidence of his "personal bias and prejudice against the Plaintiff."
 In the appeal, Borden's attorney's referred to an affidavit Borden submitted in July of 1996 alleging that she heard Moore condemning gay people in a conversation with a man she did not know while she was sitting outside his office.

 Borden quoted Moore as saying, "This goes to show that this is evil.
 They are wrong and of Satan."